 Transport to/from Airport: $140 ($70 each way)

-By simply purchasing the unlimited weekly Metrocard, your transport costs will be just be $33.
+By simply purchasing the unlimited weekly Metrocard, your transport costs will be just be $34.
 That is of course if you just stick with the subways and busses along the way.
-If you use OMNY, you will be capped at $33 as well over a week’s time period (however, the week resets on Mondays).
+If you use OMNY, you will be capped at $34 as well over a week’s time period (if you use the same payment method).

 Accommodation: $250-$400 per night